 Answer: Yes.
 For units participating in the pilot, Lions are a part of the Cub Scout pack — at an introductory level.
 The Lion program is designed to introduce 5-year-old, kindergarten-age boys to the fun and excitement of Scouting — but in appropriate ways.

 Because of their age, it’s unrealistic to expect Lions to participate fully in pack activities.
-For example, Lions shouldn’t participate in pack fundraising, overnight camping or activities such as shooting sports.
+For example, Lions shouldn’t participate in pack fundraising, overnight camping.
 Those experiences, and others, are more appropriate for older boys as they move through Tiger, Wolf, Bear and beyond.

 Instead, keep the Lion dens focused on their exciting (and age-appropriate) adventures.
 Invite them to attend two or three pack meetings throughout the year.
 Remember: the Lion program is an introduction to the world of Scouting.